Pulpican Mbuna (Maylandia pulpican)

 Maintain these water conditions for optimal health and vibrant colors

 If you are searching for tropical fish for sale UK and want a showpiece African cichlid with real impact, the Red Dragon Peacock Cichlid is one of the best choices for a colourful hard-water aquarium.
 This striking Aulonocara sp.
 'Red Dragon' combines the elegant body shape of a peacock cichlid with fiery red, orange and blue highlights that stand out beautifully under aquarium lighting.
-Native to the Lake Malawi cichlid group, this fish is a semi-aggressive freshwater cichlid UK favourite that reaches around 15 cm, can live up to 10 years, and suits fishkeepers who want a species with personality without the relentless aggression seen in some mbuna.
-It is often recommended in a red dragon peacock cichlid care guide because, once the tank is mature and stable, care is very manageable.
-See our detailed photos showing the body colour, finnage and mature male patterning in the product image tropical-fish-for-sale-uk.webp.
-For aquarists comparing tropical fish for beginners with more advanced Malawi species, this fish sits in a useful middle ground: impressive, active and rewarding, but still realistic for a well-prepared keeper.
+Native to the Lake Malawi cichlid group, it is a semi-aggressive freshwater cichlid favourite that reaches around 15 cm, can live up to 10 years, and suits fishkeepers who want a species with personality without the relentless aggression seen in some mbuna.
+It is a popular subject for a red dragon peacock cichlid care guide because, once the tank is mature and stable, care is very manageable.
+For aquarists comparing more advanced Malawi species with options suitable as tropical fish for beginners, this fish sits in a useful middle ground: impressive, active and rewarding, but still realistic for a well-prepared keeper.
 If you want to buy red dragon peacock cichlid UK stock that will become the focal point of a large display tank, this is a superb option.

 The Red Dragon Peacock belongs to the peacock cichlid group from Lake Malawi and is widely kept in the aquarium hobby for its intense colour and more measured temperament compared with many rock-dwelling mbuna.
 Within the cichlid family, Aulonocara species are known for their sensory pores and sand-sifting feeding behaviour.
 In the hobby, they are especially valued by keepers building a colourful Lake Malawi cichlid UK display with open swimming space, rock structure and stable alkaline water.